mariusandra/insights_export/README.md

   # Exclude these models from the export
   # Array of strings to filter or blank to export all.
   config.except_models = []

+  # Print a backtrace when the export throws an exception.
+  config.debug = false
 end
 ```